Chart Color Schemes

 Mosman features high concentrations of lone person households, with a higher-than-average median household size

 Family households account for 66.0% of all households, including 29.3% couples with children, 28.5% couples without children, and 7.4% single parent families.
-Non-family households constitute the remaining 34.0%, with lone person households making up 31.7% and group households comprising 2.3%.
-The median household size is 2.3 people, which is larger than the Greater Sydney average of 2.1.
+Non-family households make up the remaining 34.0%, with lone person households at 31.7% and group households comprising 2.3% of the total.
+The median household size is 2.3 people, larger than the Greater Sydney average of 2.1.

 Frequently Asked Questions - Households